What is an IDR interval, and why is it sometimes “too large”?

 The frequency of IDR frames is up to the encoder.
 Typically, for video recorded on your cell phone, IDR frames occur every 1~2 seconds (so every 30th or 60th frame is an IDR frame).

 But as you can imagine, it’s technically possible to have a single IDR frame at the beginning of a video.
 Imagine an hour-long video clip with a single IDR frame at the beginning.
 If you want to play from the 30-minute point, all the video up to that point has to be decoded.
 Let’s say the decoder can decode video at 8x the playback rate (some can only do 1x, it depends on a lot of factors).
 At 8x, that means it’s going to take 4 minutes to start playing video.
 You can sometimes see this in PC players: You try to seek to the middle of a video clip, and it takes a really long time to start playing.

-From testing, we’ve determined that nearly all devices can decode video quickly enough to support realtime preview of video with IDR frame intervals as high as 4 seconds (even when using video layers).
+We’ve determined that nearly all devices can decode video quickly enough to support realtime preview of video with IDR frame intervals as high as 4 seconds.
+This includes when using video layers.
 But over 4 seconds, things get dicey.
-It really depends on the video resolution and the device.
+It depends on the video resolution and the device.
 Some high-end devices can handle 1080p content with an IDR interval of 6 or even 10 seconds.

-But to be safe, if the IDR interval is over 4 seconds, we show a warning to let you know there may be some inconveniences while editing it.
+To be safe, if the IDR interval is over 4 seconds, we show a warning.
+This lets you know there may be some inconveniences while editing it.